ArkCase/ark_helm_charts/README.md

 ## Initilization Dependencies (initDependencies)

 This block contains the dependency checking (and which ports) must be available before the next container is allowed to start.
-Consult Arkcase Support if you need assistance modifying this block.
+Consult ArkCase Support if you need assistance modifying this block.

 ## Reports:
 | Parameter | Description |